hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_organics_scaled_bbs_models"></a> Millitome Individual scaled block bounding box 3d models

-A 3d model of a specific sample block (or block array) in a three dimensional, user-defined cutting matrix.
+A 3d model of a specific sample block from a three dimensional, user-defined cutting matrix.
 Openscad cannot export bounding boxes; a custom Python script in Blender is used to create the bounding boxes from individual organ block .STL files.
 3d geometry produced with [MT-Organics](#toc_organics_scad), coloring in Blender.

 <p align="center">
   <img src="images/banana half 3x8x3 scaled blocks.png" height="300">